A practical introduction to ODE modelling in Stan for biological systems: Background

 \subsection{Diagnosing sampling behaviour}

 Having discussed how to use Stan for Bayesian inference, we now turn to an equally important task: assessing whether these inferences are actually valid.
 To avoid bias, it is important to ensure that the sampling method has adequately explored the parameter space $\Theta$ before drawing any conclusions about the target density $\pi(\theta)$.
 In practice, inference is based on running multiple sampling trajectories, called chains, rather than a single one.
 These chains are initialised at different points in $\Theta$, and will explore the posterior space along different stochastic paths.
+The posterior is then approximated by aggregating the samples from all chains after discarding their initial burn-in phases.
 Analysing behaviour within and between chains helps us reveal sampling pathologies.
 To this end, there exist multiple diagnostic metrics that help assess the quality of the generated samples and detect potential pathological behaviour in the sampling process.
 In this section, we provide an intuitive overview of three commonly used diagnostic metrics, all of which are computed and reported by default in Stan.

 \paragraph{$\widehat{R}$ statistic} The $\widehat{R}$ statistic is designed to assess whether all Markov chains have converged to the same stationary target distribution, i.e., a distribution that no longer depends on the chains' initial positions \cite{gelman1992inference}.
 If yes, we can intuit that the chains would mix at stationarity; if no, the chains would remain distinguishable from one another, as illustrated in Fig.~\ref{fig:diagnosis}.
 The $\widehat{R}$ statistic captures this idea quantitatively through its definition,